Detecting LLM-Assisted Academic Dishonesty using Keystroke Dynamics: Materials and methods

-Following existing studies, such as \cite{TypingPhoneBTAS2016}, we extracted a series of traditional temporal features, namely dwell time (key hold time or unigrams) and flight time (key interval time or digraphs), from each segment (or window).
-In addition, we computed the following features for each window: number of words, backspace count per sentence, average word length, nouns per sentence, verbs per sentence, modifiers per sentence, modals per sentence, named entity per sentence, lexical density of the sentence, number of spelling mistakes, number of special characters per sentence, and keystrokes per burst.
-We computed the mean of the feature values of keys and key pairs that occurred more than once.
-Keystroke data is generally sparse, as not all the features will be found in each window.
-We, therefore, used only the $100$ most frequent features from uni- and di-graphs.
-The key and key-pair frequencies were computed from the training data beforehand.
-We used two widely adopted boosting classification algorithms, viz.
-Light Gradient Boosting Machine (LGBM) \cite{LGBM} and CatBoost \cite{CatBoost} are used for training the detectors using the feature vectors.
-Importantly, both LGBM and CatBoost are well-suited to the feature representations used in this study.
-Our keystroke features combine sparse unigram and digraph timing distributions (KHT and KIT statistics) with aggregated linguistic and editing markers.
-This creates a high-dimensional but heterogeneous feature space.
-Gradient boosting methods are designed to handle such sparsity, automatically focusing on the most informative splits.
-Moreover, they effectively capture complex nonlinear interactions between timing features and higher-level editing behaviors, which are central to distinguishing subtle forms of academic dishonesty such as paraphrasing.
-These properties make LGBM and CatBoost good candidates for keystroke-based plagiarism detection, which explains their strong empirical performance in our experiments.
+Following prior studies such as \cite{TypingPhoneBTAS2016}, we extract standard temporal features from each window, including dwell time (key-hold time or unigrams) and flight time (key-interval time or digraphs).
+In addition, we compute window-level features comprising the number of words, backspace count per sentence, average word length, nouns per sentence, verbs per sentence, modifiers per sentence, modals per sentence, named entities per sentence, lexical density, number of spelling mistakes, number of special characters per sentence, and keystrokes per burst.
+For keystroke timing features, we compute the mean values for keys and key pairs that occur more than once within a window.

-LGBM utilizes histogram-based learning, which significantly reduces computation time and memory usage, making it highly efficient for large datasets commonly encountered in keystroke analysis.
-It optimizes for sparsity and irrelevant features in the high-dimensional keystroke feature space.
-Additionally, it scales well to large datasets and can be easily parallelized, which is beneficial for real-time keystroke classification tasks.

-CatBoost, on the other hand, has recently emerged as a dominant force in tabular classification.
-It effectively handles noisy and complex temporal data, such as dwell times, flight times, and editing patterns.
-Additionally, its ordered boosting mechanism ensures stability and reduces over-fitting.
-Moreover, it excels at capturing nonlinear relationships in temporal data, making it adept at distinguishing nuanced behaviors, such as cognitive markers in paraphrased verses transcribed typing.
-During training, we use an 80-20 split across all specific scenarios (discussed in detail in Section \ref{sec:results_discussions}) and conduct 5-fold cross-validation with grid search over parameters.
+Keystroke data are inherently sparse, as not all keys or key pairs appear in every window.
+Accordingly, we retain only the $100$ most frequent unigram and digraph features, with frequencies computed from the training data.
+The resulting feature vectors are used to train two gradient-boosting classifiers: Light Gradient Boosting Machine (LGBM) \cite{LGBM} and CatBoost \cite{CatBoost}.
+These models are well-suited to the high-dimensional, heterogeneous feature space formed by sparse timing features and aggregated linguistic and editing markers, and can model nonlinear interactions relevant to distinguishing assisted from bona fide typing behavior.

-\subsubsection{DL-based detector training}
+\subsubsection{DL-based Detector Training}